okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-token-with-groups-claim/static-whitelist/index.md

 The **Use group functions for static group whitelists** section goes into more detail on using group functions for static group whitelists.
 To continue with creating a groups claim with a static whitelist, <GuideLink link="../get-group-ids">skip to the next section</GuideLink>.

 ### Use group functions for static group whitelists

 This section discusses the `getFilteredGroups` group function and how it helps you use a static group whitelist.

 `getFilteredGroups` returns all groups that are contained in a specified list, the whitelist, of which the user is a member.
 The groups are returned in a format specified by the `group_expression` parameter.
 You must specify the maximum number of groups to return in the expression.

-The format of this EL function is `getFilteredGroups(whitelist, group_expression, limit)`.
+The EL function format: `getFilteredGroups(whitelist, group_expression, limit)`

 You can use this function anywhere to get a list of groups of which the current user is a member, including both user groups and app groups that originate from sources outside Okta, such as from Active Directory and Workday.
 Additionally, you can use this combined, custom-formatted list for customizable claims into access and ID tokens that drive authorization flows.